hirekarl/lab_9.1_component_creation_and_props/README.md

 #### `ProductDisplay`
 ##### Notes
-- `UserProfileCard`s are displayed in groups of three items per row on large screens.
+- `ProductDisplay`s are displayed in groups of three items per row on large screens.

 ##### Props